wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-microsoft-purview-message-encryption/includes/2-examine-microsoft-purview-message-encryption.md

  -  **Do Not Forward option**.
 When this option is applied to an email, the email is encrypted and recipients must be authenticated.
 Then, the recipients can't forward it, print it, or copy from it.
  -  **Encrypt-only option**.
 This option enables organizations to encrypt data without other restrictions.
 The recipients have all usage rights except **Save As**, **Export** and **Full Control**.
 This combination of usage rights means the recipients have no restrictions except that they can't remove the protection.

 **Additional reading**.
-For more information on these encryption features, including the permissions assigned to ights Management templates, see [Configure usage rights for Azure Information Protection](/azure/information-protection/configure-usage-rights?azure-portal=true).
+For more information on these encryption features, including the permissions assigned to Rights Management templates, see [Configure usage rights for Azure Information Protection](/azure/information-protection/configure-usage-rights?azure-portal=true).

 Users can encrypt email messages and various attachments by using these options.
 Administrators can define mail flow rules to apply this protection.
 For example, an administrator can create mail flow rules that: